niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### For Flip-Style Derail

-1. Locate bracket on side of derail
-2. Move derailer side to side, to the nearest and furthest extent, making sure sensor is clear of moving parts
-3. Ensure sensor will be clear of wheels
-4. Grind paint off of mating face of sensor bracket before welding
-5. Mount sensor to bracket with provided screws
-6. Double check that sensor is clear, square to rail, and reader face is parallel to metal plate of derail
-7. Weld sensor and bracket assembly to derail as shown
+``⚠️ Warning: Verify sensor clearance before welding.
+Improper placement may cause interference with moving parts or rolling stock.``

 ![Derail Sensor](assets/derail_sensor.jpg){: style="height:350px;width:350px"}

+* Locate the sensor mounting bracket on the side of the derail.

+* Move the derail arm from side to side, through its full range of motion.
+Confirm the sensor and bracket are clear of all moving parts.

+* Verify that the sensor will remain clear of train wheels in both engaged and disengaged positions.

+* Grind paint off the mating face of the sensor bracket to ensure a proper weld.

+* Mount the sensor to the bracket using the provided screws.
+Tighten securely.

+* Confirm that:

+* The sensor is clear of moving parts and wheels.

+* The sensor face is square to the rail.

+* The reader face is parallel to the derail’s metal plate.

+* Weld the sensor and bracket assembly to the derail as shown in the installation drawing.

 ### For Swing-Style Derail